Sole Trader Insurance

 - Flexibility.
 Another important factor that you might want to check is how flexible your policy is, make sure it increasers with CPI to avoid being underinsured.

 Criteria will generally vary between policies, but in general:

 - There is usually an age limit.
 This is usually between 18 and 75 for personal accident, and up to 64 for income protection.

 - Permanent resident.
-You'll need to either be a citizen or considered a permanent resident of Australia.
-If you're on a working visas, you can get cover if you are considered a permanent resident and a policy agrees to cover you.
+You'll need to either be a citizen or be considered a permanent resident of Australia.
+If you're on a working visa, you can get cover if you are considered a permanent resident and a policy agrees to cover you.

 This is perhaps one of the most common questions people have.
-While the answer to this question varies from person to person, you can calculate you needs by asking yourself:
+While the answer to this question varies from person to person, you can calculate your needs by asking yourself:

 - Do you have funds you can readily access?
 Having some savings only apportioned to your business can provide you with a much needed safety-net and mean that you don't require as much cover as someone who is devoid of saving.